-Mass Movements successively deepens, from a forest floor, to a seafloor, to a volcano chamber, to underline the importance of rooting deeply in this moment in earth's history, to imagine new (or rather, ancient) ways to relate and trade that are more regenerative and just.
+Mass Movements successively deepens, from a forest floor, to a seafloor, to a volcano chamber, to underline the importance of rooting deeply in this moment in earth's history, to re-imagine ancient ways to relate and trade that are more regenerative and just.

-Individually, the paintings have different concepts, developed alongside major climatic events in late 2019/early 2020:
+Individually, the paintings were developed alongside major climatic events in late 2019/early 2020:

 the rapid deforestation of the Amazon Rainforest (Forest Floor, Looking Up)

-Australia's ongoing fire disaster and volcanic activity in New Zealand and the Phillipines (Volcano Chamber, Looking Up)
+Australia's ongoing fire disaster and volcanic activity in New Zealand and the Philippines (Volcano Chamber, Looking Up)